About Edinburgh Tradfest

 In the end covid put a halt to those plans with the festival cancelled just before line up announcement in March 2020.
 Thanks to the generosity of our funders: Creative Scotland, the City of Edinburgh, and the William Grant Foundation we were able to pay all musicians their guarantees, put together a new recording and video of Wild Mountain Thyme to mark what would have been the opening day of the festival on 1 May 2020 and produce four online concerts streamed in October 2020.

 Because of the ongoing situation with the covid pandemic the 2021 festival was also entirely digital and featured as many of those musicians we had hoped to present in 2020.
 We hosted two unique online concerts, opening with Catriona Macdonald’s Shetland Springs, and closing with the live streamed Rebellious Truth lecture and concert by Karine Polwart.
-We also presented nine editions of our new minted Edinburgh Tradfest Podcast which proved very popular with over 5,000 subscribers.
+We also presented nine editions of the Edinburgh Tradfest Podcast which proved very popular with over 5,000 subscribers.
 Again we had the support from Creative Scotland and the William Grant Foundation, with the University of Edinburgh Department of Celtic and Scottish Studies coming on board for 2021.
 Heartfelt thanks to them.

 There was relief everywhere and a hefty smattering of joy when we eventually got to return to normal in 2022.
 We got the big opening concert we had always wanted in collaboration with the Usher Hall team when Duncan Chisholm launched the festival in some style at the Assembly Music Hall.
-In total over 2,500 tickets were sold to Edinburgh Tradfest’s live music events with a further 3,000 people tuning in to listen to the Edinburgh Tradfest Podcast which added three episodes this year.
+In total over 2,500 tickets were sold to Edinburgh Tradfest’s live music events with a further 3,000 people tuning in to listen to the Edinburgh Tradfest Podcast which added three episodes in that year.
 Overall the Festival featured nearly 100 artists from the world of folk music including well known international and Scottish artists: Frigg, Shooglenifty, Eliza and Martin Carthy, Karine Polwart, Project Smok, Alice Allen and Patsy Reid, and The Shee.
 They were joined by some of the best up-and-coming names on the circuit including Beth Malcolm, Eabhal, Madderam, and Malin makes Music and one of the greatest classic banjo players of all time Aaron Jonah Lewis from the highly acclaimed old time trio The Corn Potato String Band.

 In 2023 we broke our own audience records once again with a critically acclaimed line up led by Grammy-winners Rhiannon Giddens and Francesco Turrisi who opened the festival in 5* style.
 The momentum continued throughout the festival with an incredible music programme including visitors from the States – The Foghorn Stringband, Dirk and Amelia Powell, and Bronwynne Brent – Edinburgh Tradfest debuts from Austria’s Alicia Edelweiss, Sweden’s Fredy Clue and England’s Kathryn Tickell, and a whole host of Scottish stars.
 Ciaran Ryan, Fara, Allan Macdonald and Cathal McConnell, Kim Carnie, Ross Ainslie and Tim Edie, Rory Matheson and Graham Rorie, Juliette Lemoine, Amy Laurenson, and Ryan Young are among the acts featured, once again proof that Scotland is the home of world-class traditional music.